How to Recreate Reddit with Dgraph and Vue.js

 Using State in the PostList Component

-Now that our state is configured and we can extract some paginated post data we need to add that functionality to our src/components/PostList.vue
+Now that our state is configured and we can extract some paginated post data we need to add that functionality to our src/components/PostList.vue component.

 Open